TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-custom-formats-anime.md

 <!-- --8<-- "includes/cf/sonarr-anime.md" -->

 The scoring that has been set is the recommended scoring, however some of the CFs are optional depending on what you prefer.
-`Anime Dual Audio`, `Uncensored` and `10bit` can be given postive scores if you want to prefer content with these attributes.
+`Anime Dual Audio`, `Uncensored` and `10bit` can be given positive scores if you want to prefer content with these attributes.

 `Anime Raws` and `Dubs Only` are negatively scored, however if you prefer these attributes you can give them a positive score.